release-it/release-it/docs/pre-releases.md

 This will tag and release version `2.0.0-beta.0`.
 Notes:

-- A normal installation of `awesome-pkg` will still be at version 1.3.0.
+- A normal `npm install` of `awesome-pkg` will still be at version 1.3.0.
 - The [npm tag](https://docs.npmjs.com/cli/dist-tag) will be "beta", install it using `npm install awesome-pkg@beta`
 - A GitHub release will be marked as a "Pre-release".